JavIregui/GameOfLife/README.md

 #

-**Game of Life** is an open-source project developed by Javier Iregui.
+**Game of Life** is an open-source project developed by Javier Iregui, 2025.